 - You don’t want or need to do a lot of customization.
 It’s fine with you if you possibly have fewer choices in terms of font styles, sizes and colors, as they may be tied to the pre-set template.
 Shutterfly makes some nice templates for their “Simple Path” photo book process, but you don’t have as many choices as far as fonts and backgrounds versus their “Custom Path.”
 Mixbook is much more flexible.

 - You aren’t obsessed with having total control over every little thing.
 You are more concerned about time.

 An autofill process may not work for you if:

-- You may not like the way the software laid out you photos.
-You could be a control freak like me who wants to have complete control over the layout, size of photos and where they are placed.
-Although you can usually do some rearranging in the Autofill process, if you are going to re-do everything then it won’t be a quickie book, and it can actually take you longer if you have to move everything around.
+- You may not like the way the software laid out your photos.
+You could be a control freak like me who wants to have complete control over the layout, size of photos, and where they are placed.
+Although you can usually do some rearranging in the Autofill process if you are going to re-do everything then it won’t be a quickie book, and it can actually take you longer if you have to move everything around.

 - Whether instant book or custom, whichever method you choose, be sure to check out my photo sales page which lists all the latest discounts and promo coupon codes.
 You are sure to find a deal for your next book.